Stephen Jerzak

-History
+Biography

-2004–07: early career
+2004–07: Early Career

 Growing up in La Crosse, Wisconsin, Jerzak began playing music as a preteen, teaching himself several instruments in his father's home studio.
 He joined his first band as lead singer and guitarist at age 12.
 The band "Under Age" consisted of classmates including his friend and now producer, Joel Tock.
-At age 14, he wrote and professionally recorded his first full-length album titled "Two Years Broken ", in which he released only a minimal number of physical copies and were mainly sold though his local record shops to his hometown following.
+At age 14, he wrote and professionally recorded his first full-length album titled "Two Years Broken ", in which he released only a minimal number of physical copies and were mainly sold through his local record shops to his hometown following.

-2008–09: EP releases, nationwide touring
+2008–09: EP Releases, Nationwide Touring

-Jerzak joined MySpace in November 2008 at age 16.
-He started uploading cover versions of songs.
-He released his debut EP called "The Sky High EP" in January 2009.
-His second EP, "Peace.Love.Truth" followed in May 2009 with his song "Cute".
-Later that year, "Smile, Happy Looks Good on You" was released in November and "Snow Looks Good on You" was released in December, with songs including "King" and "Party Girl".
-By the end of 2009 he had received over 10 million song plays on his MySpace music player.
-Starting in the summer of 2009, he co-headlined the "Bromance Tour".
-On that tour he performed in 23 cities in the United States, including dates in New York, Florida, and Texas.
-Jerzak participated in three additional tours in 2009, including an opening slot on the "EZBronz Tour" with Breathe Carolina.
-By the end of 2009, he participated in a total of four tours which he traveled over 22,000 miles and played 70 shows from coast to coast, including his first concert appearance at the Unsilent Night 3 Festival at the Dr. Pepper Star Center in Frisco, Texaa. on December 27, 2009.
+Stephen joined MySpace in November 2008 at age 16.
+He started uploading cover songs and quickly became one of the website's most popular newcomers.
+With a steadily growing fan base, Stephen released his debut EP called "The Sky High EP" in January 2009.
+His second EP, "Peace.Love.Truth" followed in May 2009 consisting of his hugely popular song "Cute".
+Later that year, "Smile, Happy Looks Good on You" was released in November and "Snow Looks Good on You" was released in December giving the fans exactly what they wanted with more songs they could relate to; Most notably, "King" and "Party Girl".
+By the end of 2009 he had already amassed well over 10 million song plays on his MySpace music player and ultimately became the site's Number #1 Unsigned Artist.
+With an artist management deal already in place and his first major record label offer on the table, Stephen had already turned his attention to touring.
+Starting in the summer of 2009, Stephen co-headlined the "Bromance Tour" which took him on the road to meet his fans for the first time.
+On that tour he performed in 23 cites across the United States, including dates in New York, Florida, and Texas.
+Stephen participated in three additional tours in 2009, including an opening slot on the "EZBronz Tour" with Breathe Carolina.
+By the end of 2009, Stephen participated in a total of four tours which he traveled over 22,000 miles and played 70 shows from coast to coast, including his first concert appearance at the Unsilent Night 3 Festival at the Dr. Pepper Star Center in Frisco, Tx. on December 27, 2009.